Data-Tijani/Data-Tijani/README.md

 ### Hi there 👋
  Good to see you here.
-I'm a Data analytics enthusiast.
+I'm a Junior Data analyst.

 <!--
 **Data-Tijani/Data-Tijani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.